-Although most of the bird guilds in the Cleared/Overbank Area showed significant changes during the monitoring period, only the mid-story guild was found to show a strong statistically significant relationship with time at an R^2 of 56 percent, increasing from 2003 to 2015 (Table 1).
+Although most of the bird guilds in the Cleared/Overbank Area showed significant changes during the monitoring period, only the mid-story guild was found to show a strong statistically significant relationship with time with an R value of 0.7437, increasing from 2003 to 2016 (Table 1).
 The brown-headed cowbird was the most abundant species detected among mid-story birds until 2009, when the mean number of cowbirds detected per point dropped considerably.
-The brown-headed cowbird is not the most desirable of species because the cowbird uses brood parasitism as a breeding strategy, which can reduce the productivity of host nests.
+The brown-headed cowbird is not the most desirable of species because they use brood parasitism as a breeding strategy, which can reduce the productivity of host nests.
 Therefore, its decline may have been beneficial to other avian host species.
-Other mid-story species (e.g., black-headed grosbeaks, spotted towhees, and yellow-breasted chats) have increased replacing the brown-headed cowbird as the dominant species in this guild.
-From 2003 to 2015, relative abundance of mid-story species increased from 0.17 to 3.11 birds/point and species richness increased from 3 to 10 (Table D-1), which are favorable trends for this site.
+Other mid-story species (e.g., black-headed grosbeaks, spotted towhees, and yellow-breasted chats) have increased, replacing the brown-headed cowbird as the dominant species in this guild.
+From 2003 to 2016, relative abundance of mid-story species increased from 0.17 to 4.10 birds/point and species richness increased from 3 to 12 (Table D-1), which are favorable trends for this site.
 The mid-story bird guild is an important indicator for the SWFL, which uses mid-story nesting habitat; therefore the increasing trend in mid-story species is an indication that the LLRS may be developing suitable habitat for SWFLs.